AmwataPhilip/concept-learning-findS/README.md

 ### NOTES

-**Results for the Principal Component Analysis will be output to the console but a text file can also be found in the bin/ directory**
+**Results for the Concept Learning will be output to the console but a text file can also be found in the output directory**